wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 It is recommended that these options are exposed via PEP 517 `config_settings` dictionary.

-When building a wheel variant, the build system should:
+When building a wheel variant, the build backend should:

 1. Obtain the set of all namespaces from the requested properties, and verify that they are present in the `variant.providers` table in `pyproject.toml` (and in `variant.default-properties.namespace`).